Privacy Policy

 The GDPR applies to data processing activities of processors and data controllers outside of the EU, regardless of size, where the processing activities are related to:

-• monitoring the behaviour of individuals in the EU, where that behaviour takes place in the EU.
+- monitoring the behaviour of individuals in the EU, where that behaviour takes place in the EU.

 The GDPR requires us to comply with seven principles with regards to processing Personal Information and Sensitive Information.
 To that end, we can confirm that we:

-• process your Personal Data lawfully, fairly and in a transparent manner as outlined in this Privacy Policy;
+- process your Personal Data lawfully, fairly and in a transparent manner as outlined in this Privacy Policy;

-• only collect Personal Information for specified, explicit and legitimate purposes and not further process in a manner that is incompatible with the purposes as disclosed by us in this Privacy Policy;
+- only collect Personal Information for specified, explicit and legitimate purposes and not further process in a manner that is incompatible with the purposes as disclosed by us in this Privacy Policy;

-• only collect Personal Data that is adequate, relevant and limited to what is necessary in relation to the purposes outlined by us in this Privacy Policy;
+- only collect Personal Data that is adequate, relevant and limited to what is necessary in relation to the purposes outlined by us in this Privacy Policy;

-• will take every reasonable step to ensure that Personal Information is accurate and up to date and any inaccurate data is erased or rectified without delay;
+- will take every reasonable step to ensure that Personal Information is accurate and up to date and any inaccurate data is erased or rectified without delay;

-• will not store Personal Information for longer than is necessary for the purposes as outlined in this Privacy Policy;
+- will not store Personal Information for longer than is necessary for the purposes as outlined in this Privacy Policy;

-• will process your Personal Information in a manner that ensures appropriate security of the information, as outlined in this Privacy Policy, as such processing methods are sufficient in protecting the information against accidental loss and destruction or damage; and
+- will process your Personal Information in a manner that ensures appropriate security of the information, as outlined in this Privacy Policy, as such processing methods are sufficient in protecting the information against accidental loss and destruction or damage; and

-• take full accountability for compliance with all of the above.
+- take full accountability for compliance with all of the above.

 We are required, under the GDPR, to obtain your express consent to the processing of your Personal information in the form of a signed document.
 We confirm that we will require you to physically sign and return any document that we require in this regard.
-If you do not sign and return such document, we will not be able to collect your Personal Information which may mean we cannot provide you with certain goods or services.
+If you do not sign and return such document, we will not be able to collect your Personal Information which may mean we cannot provide you with certain goods or products and services.

 Cookies and Web Beacons

 If you are accessing this Privacy Policy via our website, we may use cookies on our website from time to time.
 Cookies are text files placed in your computer’s browser to store your preferences.
 Cookies, by themselves, do not tell us your email address or other personally identifiable information.
 However, they do allow third parties, such as Google and Facebook, to cause our advertisements to appear on your social media and online media feeds as part of our retargeting campaigns.
 If and when you choose to provide our website with personal information, this information may be linked to the data stored in the cookie.
-If you do not wish to have cookies placed on your computer, please set your browser preferences to reject all cookies before accessing our website.

 If you are accessing this Privacy Policy via our website, we may use web beacons on our website from time to time.
 Web beacons (also known as Clear GIFs) are small pieces of code placed on a web page to monitor the visitor’s behaviour and collect data about the visitor’s viewing of a web page.
 For example, web beacons can be used to count the users who visit a web page or to deliver a cookie to the browser of a visitor viewing that page.